Telekids

 Telekids is a Dutch children's television programme showing on the RTL 4 channel from 1989 to 1999 and since 2010 on RTL 8.

-The show first aired on October 2, 1989, at 6:25 pm, after the six o'clock news.
+The show first aired on 2 October 1989 at 6:25 pm, after the six o'clock news.
 Initially only Irene Moors presented the program and it was broadcast every day.
 To add even more strength, Carlo Boszhard joined in 1993, after which the program's popularity increased.
 From then on, Telekids was broadcast live every Saturday morning between 7 am and 12 noon.
-Later all cartoons were pushed back to the start, causing the studio program to start at 9am.
+Later all cartoons were pushed back to the start, causing the studio program to start at 9 am.
 In the early days Telekids was co-hosted by Manon Thomas, Marc Postelmans and Caroline Tensen.
-These presenters filled in in the absence of Moors.
+These presenters filled in the absence of Moors.
 Telekids was also presented in its early years by Marcel de Nijs and Bart Bosch.
 They quickly disappeared, as presenter Anniko van Santen started presenting the weekday broadcasts of Telekids from 1992.
 After the weekday broadcasts were canceled, van Santen presented the Telekids-derived programs Cartoon Express (1993–1999) and Teleteens.
 When the broadcasting association Veronica joined RTL as a channel in 1995, Teleteens became NOW TV.
 This program aired on both Saturday and Sunday and was hosted by Danny Rook.
 Later, Now TV and all teen series moved to Veronica's own channel.
 During the same period, Rook did several live location items for Telekids on Saturday mornings.

 The program was off the air between 1999 and 2010.
-On August 19, 2010, it was announced that Telekids would return to television, but on RTL 8.
+On 19 August 2010 it was announced that Telekids would return to television, but on RTL 8.
 Since 18 October 2010, RTL Telekids can be seen every morning on RTL 8.
-On September 3, 2012, Telekids started its own digital channel (RTL Telekids), which can be received via Ziggo and Caiway.
+On 3 September 2012 Telekids started its own digital channel (RTL Telekids), which can be received via Ziggo and Caiway.